shuguang-52/2018-RemoteSens-FDSSC/README.md

      pip install pydot-ng & brew install graphviz

 Or you can delete related code.
 It doesn't matter with classification results.
+## Dataset
+You can get all HSI datasets by running Download_Datasets.py.
+Or you can download IN, KSC and UP dataset at [here](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes)

 ## Reproducing the results
 1) Run the "Train_FDSSC.py".
 You need type the name of HSI dataset.
 Model are saved with a hdf5 format in ./models file.